-Summer term

-Autumn term

-Spring term

-Deadline for applications is 31st March

-Deadline for applications is 31st August

-Deadline for applications is 31st December
+- Summer term Deadline for applications is 31st March - Autumn term Deadline for applications is 31st August - Spring term Deadline for applications is 31st December

 Eligible parents will receive a 30 hours code that they take to their early years provider to arrange a funded place.
 The eligibility code must be renewed every 3 months to continue being eligible for the 30 hour entitlement.
 Not all early years providers offer 30 hour places and participating providers may limit the number of free places they offer.